-In connection with the UCSD Agreements, on December 3, 2021, we entered into a sponsored research agreement with the Regents of UCSD for our LX2020 and LX2021 programs, and another sponsored research agreement with the Regents of UCSD for our LX2002 program, which was subsequently amended on April 19, 2023.
-We refer to the agreement and the as-amended agreement as the UCSD SRAs.
+In connection with the UCSD Agreements, on December 3, 2021, we entered into a sponsored research agreement with the Regents of UCSD for our LX2020 and LX2021 programs, which was subsequently amended on April 5, 2023, and another sponsored research agreement with the Regents of UCSD for our LX2022 program, which was subsequently amended on April 19, 2023.
+We refer to these agreements, as amended, as the Amended UCSD SRAs.
 UCSD reserved the rights to publish and disseminate information about the results generated from UCSD's investigator's conduct of the research.
-The total costs to be invoiced to us under the terms of the UCSD SRAs are approximately \$5.0 million.
-Under the terms of the UCSD SRAs, which have two-year terms, we have the first rights to obtain non-exclusive or exclusive, sublicensable, royalty-bearing, perpetual and transferable worldwide licenses to any inventions generated by UCSD or UCSD's interest in any inventions generated jointly by UCSD and us, and we retain the rights to any inventions generated solely by us.
+The total costs to be invoiced to us under the terms of the Amended UCSD SRAs are approximately \$5.0 million.
+Under the terms of the Amended UCSD SRAs, which have two-year terms, we have the first rights to obtain non-exclusive or exclusive, sublicensable, royalty-bearing, perpetual and transferable worldwide licenses to any inventions generated by UCSD or UCSD's interest in any inventions generated jointly by UCSD and us, and we retain the rights to any inventions generated solely by us.

-The UCSD SRAs will expire, unless earlier terminated, on the expiration of the two-year term.
-We have the right to terminate the UCSD SRAs at any time upon the giving of thirty (30) days' written notice to UCSD.
+The Amended UCSD SRAs will expire, unless earlier terminated, on the expiration of the two-year term.
+We have the right to terminate the Amended UCSD SRAs at any time upon the giving of thirty (30) days' written notice to UCSD.